 United Microelectronics Corporation (UMC) Gains But Lags Market: What You Should Know

-Coming into today, shares of the company had lost 4.89% in the past month.
-In that same time, the Computer and Technology sector lost 5.9%, while the S&P 500 lost 2.45%.
+Heading into today, shares of the company had lost 1.16% over the past month, outpacing the Computer and Technology sector's loss of 1.7% and lagging the S&P 500's gain of 0.88% in that time.

-Wall Street will be looking for positivity from United Microelectronics Corporation as it approaches its next earnings report date.
-In that report, analysts expect United Microelectronics Corporation to post earnings of $0.26 per share.
-This would mark year-over-year growth of 73.33%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.23 billion, up 35.11% from the year-ago period.
+Investors will be hoping for strength from United Microelectronics Corporation as it approaches its next earnings release.
+On that day, United Microelectronics Corporation is projected to report earnings of $0.26 per share, which would represent year-over-year growth of 73.33%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.23 billion, up 35.11% from the year-ago period.

 UMC's full-year Zacks Consensus Estimates are calling for earnings of $1.08 per share and revenue of $9.17 billion.
 These results would represent year-over-year changes of +30.12% and +20.37%, respectively.

-Any recent changes to analyst estimates for United Microelectronics Corporation should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for United Microelectronics Corporation.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 United Microelectronics Corporation is currently a Zacks Rank #2 (Buy).

-Investors should also note United Microelectronics Corporation's current valuation metrics, including its Forward P/E ratio of 8.65.
-This represents a discount compared to its industry's average Forward P/E of 19.67.
+Looking at its valuation, United Microelectronics Corporation is holding a Forward P/E ratio of 8.71.
+This represents a discount compared to its industry's average Forward P/E of 20.09.

-Meanwhile, UMC's PEG ratio is currently 0.3.
+Also, we should mention that UMC has a PEG ratio of 0.3.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Electronics - Semiconductors stocks are, on average, holding a PEG ratio of 1.26 based on yesterday's closing prices.
+The Electronics - Semiconductors industry currently had an average PEG ratio of 1.24 as of yesterday's close.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 53, which puts it in the top 21% of all 250+ industries.
+This group has a Zacks Industry Rank of 50, putting it in the top 20% of all 250+ industries.

 Click to get this free report